Difference-in-Differences Estimators When No Unit Remains Untreated

-To estimate the treatment's effect in those designs, a common strategy is to run a two-way fixed effects (TWFE) regression.
+To estimate the treatment effect in HADs, a common strategy is to run a two-way fixed effects (TWFE) regression.
 One regresses $Y_{g,t}$, the outcome of unit $g$ at period $t$, on unit fixed effects, an indicator for period two, and $D_{g,t}$, the treatment dose of $g$ at $t$.
 As there are only two time periods and $D_{g,1}=0$, the coefficient on $D_{g,t}$ is equal to that on $D_{g,2}$ in a regression of $\Delta Y_g$ on a constant and $D_{g,2}$, where $\Delta Y_g=Y_{g,2}-Y_{g,1}$ denotes $g$'s outcome change from period one to two.
-Proposition S1 of \cite{dcDH2020} considers TWFE regressions in HADs, and shows that under a parallel-trends assumption these regressions fail to identify a convex combination of unit-specific effects, and could be misleading if effects vary across units.
+Proposition S1 of \cite{dcDH2020} considers TWFE regressions in HADs, and shows that under a parallel-trends assumption these regressions fail to identify a convex combination of unit-specific effects.
+Then, they could be misleading if effects vary across units.
 Another common estimation strategy is to regress $Y_{g,t}$, on unit fixed effects, an indicator for period two, and an indicator for receiving a treatment dose above, say, the median at period two.
 There as well, this regression identifies the difference between the average treatment effects of units receiving an above-median and a below-median dose, and it can also be misleading if effects vary across units \citep{fricke2017identification}.